siphemkngwn/hy/README.md

 - **threshold.txt**
   Contains the classification probability threshold (e.g., `0.5`).
 This value can be computed during training or hard coded.

-- **selected_features.txt**
+- **selected_variables.txt**
-  Contains a list of the raw features selected for training.
+  Contains a list of the raw variables selected for training.
 This file is used during inference to load only the necessary columns and to compute the parsimony score.
 If this file is absent, all features will be used.

 - **dummy_columns.txt**
   Contains the list of dummy‑encoded feature names, which are used to align test data with the training features.
 Alternatively, these may be stored in `columns.txt` within the model folder.